rovi1013/project-digitalization/README.md

 JSON parser library.
 See [link](https://doc.riot-os.org/group__pkg__jsmn.html).

-## Network Connectivity
+## Border Router Setup
 The IoT device we are using in this project (nRF52840) has BLE (no WLAN or LAN) connectivity only, as these devices usually do.
 Therefore, we have to use a border router which can connect to our device and to a "normal" network.
 For this we are using a raspberry-pi and the nRF52840-Dongle.
-These two can be seen as a router.
+These two together can be seen as the border router.

+The first thing to do is to set up the raspberry-pi and the nRF52840-Dongle.
+After this is done you can connect the nRF52840-DK to the nRF52840-Dongle and then establish internet connectivity.

+1. Set up raspberry-pi and nRF52840-Dongle
+2. Connect nRF52840-DK board and nRF52840-Dongle
+3. ???
+Establish internet connectivity

 <!---
 TODO: INSERT NETWORK DIAGRAM
 --->

+### Raspberry-Pi Setup

+### nRF52840-Dongle Setup

 <!---
 TODO: REWRITE THIS SECTION